Hotels and Stays in Cozumel — Accommodation Guide

 Where are most all-inclusive resorts located?

-Primarily in the South Hotel Zone.
+Primarily along the South Hotel Zone corridor.

 Can you swim in the North Zone?

-Is the East Coast good for swimming?
+Is the East Coast suitable for swimming?

 Do taxis operate island-wide?